 Making and assembling appliances and furniture from parts is a task not only for a talented engineer, but also for anyone who has started a renovation with their own hands.

-computer aided design (CAD) / computer aided manufacturing (CAM) | computer-aided design system/computer-aided manufacturing system |
+computer aided design (CAD) / computer aided manufacturing (CAM)computer-aided design system/computer-aided manufacturing system

-a blank | workpiece |
+a workpiecepart, blank

 cutting: